-Advanced parole is a type of travel document issued by the U.S. Citizenship and Immigration Services that allows you to travel back into the United States without applying for a visa.
-While an advanced parole does not replace a passport, airlines and other transportation companies will accept an advanced parole document instead of a visa as proof of your authorization to travel to the country.
+Advance parole is a type of travel document issued by the U.S. Citizenship and Immigration Services that allows you to travel outside of and back into the United States without applying for a visa to re-enter the country.
+While advance parole does not replace a passport, airlines and other transportation companies will accept an advance parole document instead of a visa as proof of your authorization to travel to the country.

-You may consider applying for advanced parole if:
+You may consider applying for advance parole if:

 - You have a pending Application to Register Permanent Residence or to Adjust Status (Form I-485)